-It is this column that consists of the major nerves that run from the brain to the body and in return.
+Protecting your spinal column is essential as it contains all of the major nerve supply that runs from the brain to the body and in return.

-The spine consists of 34 bones known as vertebrae.
-These vertebrae stack on top of each other.
-They are connected by very strong ligaments and joints known as facet joints which are a part of every vertebrae.
-In between each vertebrae is a highly specialized and very important cushion known as your vertebral disc.
+In between each vertebra is a highly specialized and crucial cushion known as your vertebral disc.
 These discs are what provide the protection for your spinal column from daily shock and stress.

 Sections of the Spine

-There are four sections to the spine (diagram 3.1).
+There are four sections to your spine (diagram 3.1).
 Each section contains a specific number of vertebrae and adjoining discs.
-Of the cervical, thoracic, lumbar and sacrum & coccyx, it is the lumbar vertebrae that must endure some of the most demanding strains and forces placed on it.
-The five vertebrae and discs of the lumbar region must accommodate and support the entire upper body constantly without rest during active times of the day.
-Even while at rest, such as sitting or lying down, the lumbar area must provide support.
+Of the Cervical, Thoracic, Lumbar and Sacrum & Coccyx, it’s the lumbar vertebrae that must endure the most demanding strains and forces.

 The Normal Curve and Pelvic Tilt

 The normal curve and pelvic tilt you need can be seen in this pelvic tilt image (neutral tilt).
 This is when the spine is properly aligned with the pelvis, and the supporting muscles are balanced.